On a degenerate singular elliptic problem

 Observe that,

-Hence the set $S$ is bounded in $L^{p_s}(\Omega).$ By the Schauder fixed point theorem, there exist a fixed point of the map $A$, say $u_n$ i.e. $A(u_n) = u_n$ and hence $u_n \in X$ is a solution of (\ref{approximated problem}). \item {\textbf{$L^\infty$-estimate:}} For any $k >1$, define the set
+Hence the set $S$ is bounded in $L^{p_s}(\Omega).$ By Schaefer's Fixed Point Theorem, there exists a fixed point of the map $A$, say $u_n$ i.e. $A(u_n) = u_n$ and hence $u_n \in X$ is a solution of (\ref{approximated problem}).\\ {\textbf{$L^\infty$-estimate:}} For any $k >1$, define the set

 Choosing

 as a test function in (\ref{weak solution of the approximated problem}) together with the H$\ddot{\text{o}}$lder inequality and Remark $\ref{embedding needed for a-priori estimate}$, we obtain